extrabacon/xlrd-parser/README.md

 # xlrd-parser

-High performance XLS/XLSX parser based on the xlrd library from [www.python-excel.org](www.python-excel.org) for efficiently reading Excel files from all versions and all sizes.
+High performance Excel file parser based on the xlrd library from [www.python-excel.org](www.python-excel.org) for reading Excel files in XLS or XLSX formats.

-This module interfaces with a Python shell to stream JSON fragments from stdout.
-It is not a port of xlrd from Python to Javascript (which is surely possible) and it does not use native bindings.
+This module interfaces with a Python shell to stream JSON from stdout using a child process.
+It is not a port of xlrd from Python to Javascript (which is surely possible).

 ## Features

 + Much faster and more memory efficient than most alternatives
 + Support for both XLS and XLSX formats
 + Can read multiple sheets
++ Can load data selectively
-+ Can efficiently stream large files (tested with 250K+ rows)
++ Can stream large files (tested with 250K+ rows)

 ## Documentation